fengwang/EfficientNetAndroid/README.md

-# Image Classification with flutter tflite
+# Image classification with flutter tflite

 This is a demo application showing how to deploy a image classification model to Android using [flutter-tflite](https://github.com/tensorflow/flutter-tflite).